VET Reform '25/'26

 7 minute read

-Please be assured, all BCITO industries, employers and apprentices will continue to receive great support from us through this transition.
-While there is transfer of ownership from Te Pūkenga to industry, this should not impact our learners or employers.
+Please be assured, all BCITO industries, employers and apprentices will continue to receive great support from us through this transition and this is not expected to impact our learners or employers.

 In 2021, as part of the previous Government’s Reform of Vocational Education, BCITO became part of a newly established national vocational education provider Te Pūkenga along with all other Industry Training Organisations and polytechnics.

-Following consultation with industry earlier this year, the present Government is introducing an industry-led independent work-based learning model for vocational education.
+Following consultation with industry earlier this year, the Government has introduced an industry-led independent work-based learning model for vocational education.
 This involves disestablishing of Te Pūkenga and return of decision-making and ownership of vocational training to industry.
 The two key components of the independent model are:

-New Industry Skills Boards (ISBs), being established early in 2026 to set training standards, endorse programmes and moderate assessments.
+• New Industry Skills Boards (ISBs), being established early in 2026 to set training standards, endorse programmes and moderate assessments.
 These organisations are similar in scope to the existing Workforce Development Councils (WDCs).
+The Construction & Specialist Trades ISB has been established to support the building and construction sector.

-If you have any questions, please contact us Communications@bcito.org.nz
+If you have any questions about this, you are welcome to contact us at communications@bcito.org.nz